harmoniousmoss/Excel-To-Py-For-Javascript-Data-Mockup/README.md

 # Excel2PyJS

-Convert Excel Data to Python for JavaScript Data Mockup
+Excel to Python convertion for JavaScript data mockup